William Gell

-Sir William Gell FRS (29 March 1777 – 4 February 1836) was a British classical archaeologist and illustrator.
+Sir William Gell FRS (29 March 1777 – 4 February 1836), pron.
+"Jell", was a British classical archaeologist and illustrator.
 He published topographical illustrations of Troy and the surrounding area in 1804.
 He also published illustrations showing the results of archaeological digs at Pompeii.
 His best-known work is Pompeiana; the Topography, Edifices and Ornaments of Pompeii, published between 1817 and 1832.

 Early years and education

 Born at Hopton in Derbyshire, the son of Philip Gell and Dorothy Milnes (daughter and coheir of William Milnes of Aldercar Park).
 The Gell family was one of the oldest families in England with a tradition of service in the Army, Navy, Parliament and the Church going back to 1209, in the reign of King John.
 His great grandfather was the parliamentarian Sir John Gell and his uncle was Admiral John Gell.
 Gell was educated at Derby School and Emmanuel College, Cambridge.
 He matriculated there in 1793, took a BA degree in 1798 and an MA in 1804, and was elected a fellow of Emmanuel.